hyplabs/starkex_wc/wallet/README.md

 ## Getting Started
 - run "npm install".
-- testing "npm run test", These tests use the IService classes to test the wallets
+- testing "npm run test" from the project root.

 ## Example Usage dApp + CLI
 - Head over to the dApp example.
 It uses WalletConnect, so you will need to run "npm start" to boot up the dApp.